VictoKu1/BasicWebServer/Security_Checks_Required.md

 - [ ] P1 HTML sanitization if rich text ever allowed
   - Current: Only plain text accepted; 5000-char limit.
 See `app/app.py` (length checks).
-  - Implement: If HTML is ever supported, sanitize with `bleach` (whitelist tags/attrs) before storing/rendering.
+  - Implement: Implemented defensive sanitization using `bleach` stripping all tags on input in `app/app.py` for both API and form POSTs.
+This preserves plain-text behavior now and is future-safe if rich text is later enabled with a whitelist.
-  - Validate: Malicious tags/attrs removed; allowed subset preserved.
+  - Validate: Submitting HTML results in stored, tag-free content; no script execution; tests remain green.

 - [x] P0 SQL injection protection via ORM
   - Current: SQLAlchemy models/queries.
 See `app/models.py`, `app/app.py` queries.